pyOpenSci/pyopensci.github.io/_posts/2022-10-19-what-makes-a-python-package-healthy.md

 ## Community adoption of an open source Python tool

 Community adoption of an scientific Python package was another broad bucket in my list.
 How many users are using the tool?
-Are there open issues?
-Does it have stars (stars could be considered controversial... but alas).
+How many stars does the package have?

+### Is the package cited?

+While we'd love to quantify citations, the reality of this is that most people don't cite software.
+But some do, and we hope you are one of them!

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Citations, naturally! 😉</p>&mdash; Jacob Deppen (@jacob_deppen) <a href="https://twitter.com/jacob_deppen/status/1577996604883312643?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+### What about stars (and commits) as a metrics of adoption (and maintenance)?

-The tweet below combines looking at stars and commit date as signs of community adoption AND maintenance.
+The tweeter below looks at stars and commit date as signs of community adoption and maintenance.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Derivative of 🌟 with respect to ⏲️ plus date of last commit!!</p>&mdash; MLinHydro (@MLinHydro) <a href="https://twitter.com/MLinHydro/status/1577826311250509824?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-As Chris Holdgraf mentions below, a package can reach a point where the same type of activity can indicate different things.
+As Chris Holdgraf mentions below, a package can reach a point where the same type of activity can have varying impacts of perceived level of maintenance.
 Many users opening issues, can represent community interest and perhaps even community adoption.
 And massive volumes of unaddressed issues *might* represent unresponsive maintainers.

 > Or perhaps the maintainers are just overwhelmed by *catastrophic success*.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I think a steady stream of issues implies a lot of user interest, though I can tell you from first-hand experience that it does not mean a project is healthy :-)<br><br>I think it misses one of the most stressful anti-patterns for OS projects: Catastrophic Success<br><br>h/t <a href="https://twitter.com/fperez_org?ref_src=twsrc%5Etfw">@fperez_org</a> :-D</p>&mdash; Chris Holdgraf (@choldgraf) <a href="https://twitter.com/choldgraf/status/1578304871530631168?ref_src=twsrc%5Etfw">October 7, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>